 Farewell Coffee (Few minutes South of downtown.
 One of my favorites.
 Very modern and clean aesthetic, friendly service and they use incredible thick, seedy bread for their toast dishes.
 I get the latte with an extra shot of espresso).

 Ultra Coffeebar (River Arts District.
 Such a lovely place.
 Kind employees and selection of yummy “energy balls” and bagel sandwiches, including vegan options.
 I got an iced vanilla latte (their flavors are made in house) and a “Joey” bagel: everything bagel, sausage, egg, smoked gouda, basil pesto.)

 Note: my favorite beer is a hazy IPA, and I found EXCELLENT hazies at each of the below.
-My boyfriend enjoyed brown ales at a few as well.
 I don’t know enough about beer to describe the nuances of each brewery, so I’m just listing the places we personally loved.
 Also note that Burial, Green Man and Catawba are all within 3 minute walk of eachother!

 Burial (my favorite, and they also have fabulous, fresh small bites.
 Lots of outdoor seating.
 Downtown).

 Note: Be prepared when you hike (in general, but definitely in the mountains).
 I suggest bringing a backpack with the following: bear spray, a map, lots of water, snacks, sunscreen, bug spray, band aids, Neosporin, Advil, mobile phone charger and an extra layer of clothing, even in the summer.
 Remember that weather can change on a dime, and it’s colder the higher you get.

 Arboretum (In Southwest Asheville but not too far from downtown, in the Pisgah National Forest.
 The Arboretum offers casual/beginner day hiking and gardens, plus a cafe if you’re peckish.
 Great for families.
 You pay for a parking spot to access).